1.1 We are committed to safeguarding the privacy of our website visitors and service users on Path Education Inc.

 (d) the legal bases of the processing.

-2.2 While the majority of information we collect is collected directly from you, we may, from time to time, collect personal data about you from other sources, such as trusted third parties like Zoom.
+2.2 While the majority of information we collect is collected directly from you, we may, from time to time, collect personal data about you from other sources, such as trusted third parties like your identity provider, which may send names, email or profile pictures.
+Where a Zoom integration is enabled in your system, we do not collect any new data from the integration, using the integrated payload only to correlate against an existing Pathify account.

 2.3 We may process data about your use of our website and services ("usage data").
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is our analytics tracking system.
 This usage data may be processed for the purposes of analyzing the use of the website and services.
 The legal basis for this processing is our legitimate interests, namely monitoring and improving our website and services.